Getting started with web chat

 - Set up office hours so site visitors receive an automated reply when your support team is unavailable for web chat, and are informed of how they can expect to receive assistance from you.

-- Enable email notifications so your team is notified when you receive a new ticket in your inbox.
+- Enable email notifications so your team is notified when you receive a new ticket in Helpdesk.

 Additionally, if you are chatting with someone and need to take some time to investigate, ensure you regularly check back in.
 You don’t want to snooze the message or keep people waiting for long periods of time.
 Instead, make sure to touch base with them at least once every 3-5 minutes.
 Even a simple: “Still looking into this.
 Thank you for your patience” lets the user know you haven’t forgotten about them.

-Regularly check your inbox to ensure no messages are missed and all customer inquiries are addressed promptly, especially after resolving an issue.
+Regularly check Helpdesk to ensure no messages are missed and all customer inquiries are addressed promptly, especially after resolving an issue.

 Additional resources